Nassau County Medicaid Planning Lawyer

 Why Is Medicaid Planning Useful?

-Medicaid planning is an advanced estate planning tool that can help you prepare for eligibility for Medicaid assistance, even if you think your income might be too high.
-It will prove very beneficial to work with a Medicaid planning attorney because they might help you get a larger chance at obtaining assistance despite the eligibility requirements.
-Note that you should start planning early; people typically start on their Medicaid plan at least 5 years before they anticipate the need for long-term care.
+Medicaid planning is a method to help prepare for eligibility, even if you think your income is too high.
+Working with a Medicaid planning attorney can open opportunities to obtain assistance despite strict qualification standards.
+You should start planning early; people often create a Medicaid plan at least five years before they expect to need long-term care.

-Medicaid planning may involve a range of strategies to lower your income and asset base that are examined to determine your eligibility.
-For instance, we might help you do the following to reorganize your assets and qualify for Medicaid:
+Medicaid planning includes a variety of legal strategies to reduce your income and asset base for eligibility.
+For example, we might help you do the following to qualify for Medicaid:

 - Planning the purchase of annuities;